kareemsasa3/arachne/infrastructure/ENVIRONMENT_SETUP.md

 # Environment Configuration Guide

-This document explains how to set up and manage environment variables for the portfolio project.
+This document explains how to set up and manage environment variables for the arachne project.

 ## Overview

-The portfolio uses a centralized environment variable system to manage configuration across all services.
+The arachne uses a centralized environment variable system to manage configuration across all services.
 This includes:

 - **Domain configuration** for SSL certificates and routing
 - **API keys** for external services (Google Gemini AI)